Makita EB5300TH (Discontinued)

 The MM4® engine is a Makita's innovation aiming to provide 4-stroke engines that are lighter, have lower noise and vibration levels, are more user-friendly and do not require an oil/gas mixture.

-Thanks to specially engineered components, the MM4® 4-cycle engine delivers high horsepower and torque (almost comparable to 2-stroke engines).
+Thanks to specially engineered components, the MM4® 4-stroke engine delivers high horsepower and torque (almost comparable to 2-stroke engines).

 Moreover, it beats the power output of traditional 4-stroke engines by 20 to 30%, while having lower gas consumption.
 Leaf blowers fitted with the MM4® engine enjoy a faster and easier start, use and servicing.